-If you’re an elementary school teacher, you know that incorporating these fun and festive holidays into your classroom allows you to teach lessons about culture and history while also letting your students have a bit of fun along the way.
+If you’re an elementary or middles school teacher, you know that incorporating festive holidays into your classroom allows you to teach lessons about culture and history while also letting your students have a bit of fun along the way.

 Below are six activities that you might consider for your St. Patrick’s Day celebrations.